 Find PUDL useful?
 Want to help make it better?
-There are lots of ways to contribute!
+There are lots of ways to help!

-- Please be sure to read our Code of Conduct
+- First, be sure to read our Code of Conduct.

 - You can file a bug report, make a feature request, or ask questions in the Github issue tracker.

 - Feel free to fork the project and make a pull request with new code, better documentation, or example notebooks.

 - Make a recurring financial contribution to support our work liberating public energy data.